Defending Your Rights. Protecting Your Future.

 3. Trafficking: The transportation of illegal controlled substances, particularly when the transfer crosses state lines, is a serious crime.
 Trafficking charges are felonies that usually require jail or prison time.

 When it comes to drug offenses in the state of Ohio, the consequences are constantly changing.
-One thing, however, remains the same: These penalties are harsh, and they can affect you for the rest of your life.
-Many individuals may be of the opinion that these are minor offenses due to the number of individuals who are arrested and charged.
-However, these offenses result in collateral penalties many defendants are not aware of.
+However, one thing remains the same: these penalties are harsh and can affect you for the rest of your life.
+Many may think these are minor offenses due to the number of individuals arrested and charged.
+However, these offenses result in collateral penalties many defendants are unaware of.
 The additional penalties may include:

 • Inability to obtain financial aid for continuing education after high school